New to estate planning? Here's the simple version

 Pour Over Will

-A legal document designates a trust as the beneficiary of any assets that are not otherwise specified in the person’s estate plan.
-A pour over will works in tandem with a trust.
+A will that names a trust as the beneficiary of any assets not otherwise addressed in a person's estate plan, working alongside a trust rather than replacing it.

 Power of Attorney

-A legal document that gives a designated person (the agent) the authority to act on behalf of another person (the principal) in certain circumstances.
-The agent does not need to actually be an attorney.
-You can give any adult the authority to act on your behalf.
+A legal document giving a designated person, called the agent, authority to act on behalf of another person, called the principal, in specified circumstances.
+The agent does not need to be an attorney; you can name any trusted adult.

 Probate